wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 ## 1. Authorizing the Wayfair Plugin to access Wayfair interfaces
-After the plugin is installed in your Plentymarkets system, the plugin must be configured to use the correct credentials when connecting to Wayfair's interfaces:
+After the plugin is installed in your Plentymarkets Plugin Set, the plugin must be configured to use the correct credentials when connecting to Wayfair's interfaces.

+* **The authorization procedure must be performed for any Plugin Set that contains the Wayfair plugin**.
+* Copying a Plugin Set will copy the authorization information to the new plugin set.
+* An exported or imported Plugin set may include the authorization information.

+The authorization steps are as follows:
 1. From the main Plentymarkets page, go to `Plugins` >> `Plugin set overview`

 2. Locate the Plugin Set that is linked to the client with which Wayfair will be used.